-2-tier Lookup Tables are used to represent hierarchies of data.
+A dynamic multi-tier lookup table is used to represent hierarchies of data.
 For example, if you needed users to select from a very large list, say the university/school they went to — the list can be up to 4000 items long.
-In such cases, 2-tier lookup tables can be used to segment the data.
+In such cases, Multi-tier lookup tables can be used to segment the data.

 For example, users could choose the state and then see a list of all universities in that state from which to select the university.